Contents

 Similarly, if you’ve found that you’re receiving the speed you’re entitled to but it still isn’t enough, you’ll want a better plan to stop those HD streams buffering.

-Look for fibre plans, especially those that offer an average speed of over 40Mbps.
+Look for fibre plans, especially those that offer an average speed of at least 70-100Mbps.
 Also check out customer reviews of the provider, so you can get a good idea of how reliable they are before buying.

-If you have no luck with this method, contact your council and ask them about the infrastructure in your area.
-See what their plans for the future are regarding upgrades, and lobby them if necessary.
-In this day and age, there’s really no excuse for poor broadband speeds in first-world countries.
+If you have no luck with this, contact your council and ask them about the infrastructure in your area.
+See what their plans for the future are regarding upgrades, if you still can’t get superfast or ultrafast fibre broadband where you live.

-If there won’t be any infrastructure upgrades in the near term, you may be better off using a wireless dongle or a MiFi device to access the web.
+If there won’t be any infrastructure upgrades in the near term, you may be better off using a wireless dongle, MiFi device, or 4G router to get online.

-They connect to the internet just like your phone’s 4G connection does.
-However, you get a USB stick you can plug into your computer in order to get online without having to set up a hotspot.
-Plus, you can access the internet no matter where you are (as long as you have signal).
+Mobile broadband solutions connect to the internet just like your phone does, using 4G or 5G.
+However, you get a dedicated device that takes a SIM card, then either plugs into your computer, or creates a wireless hotspot.
+As a result, you can access the internet no matter where you are (as long as you have signal).

-There are a few potential downsides to using a dongle:
+There are a few potential downsides to using this way of getting online:

 - It may be more expensive.